Opuntia engelmannii: Distribution

-The Opuntia engelmannii range extends from California to Louisiana in the United States, and from Sonora (state) and Chihuahua (state), to the Tamaulipan matorral in north and central Tamaulipas.
+O. engelmannii is native to sub-tropical regions of North America.
+It prefers hot, dry conditions, but is more frost-tolerant than other species of Opuntia.
+O. engelmannii range extends from California to Louisiana in the United States, and from Sonora (state) and Chihuahua (state), to the Tamaulipan matorral in north and central Tamaulipas.

-In the Sonoran Desert, terminal pads face predominantly east-west, so as to maximize the absorption of solar radiation during summer rains.
 Although found occasionally in the Mojave Desert, it tends to be replaced by Opuntia basilaris, which does not need the summer rain.

-Naturalised in southern and eastern Africa, including Loisaba in Kenya.
+Naturalised in southern and eastern Africa, including Loisaba in Kenya, where they are considered invasive.
+O. engelmannii was also reported in Spain in the early 2000s and remains invasive.